Towards Building Multilingual Language Model for Medicine: Results

+We first evaluate models on Multilingual Multiple-choice Question \& Answering tasks.
 As illustrated in Table~\ref{tab:acc_benchmark_comparison}, medical-specific Large Language Models (LLMs) generally exhibit high accuracy scores in English, yet their performance significantly declines in languages other than English.
 Notably, the finetuned PMC-LLaMA achieved an English accuracy score of 47.53, despite outperforming its contemporaneous counterparts, falls behind the GPT models significantly.
-Later, with the deployment of more advanced foundational models, open-source models started to bridge the gap with the GPT series, for instance, Mistral and InternLM~2, once fine-tuned on the train set of MMedBench, recorded average accuracy scores of 60.73 and 58.59, respectively, surpassing all predecessors of comparable scale.
+Later, with the deployment of more advanced foundational models, open-source models started to bridge the gap with the GPT series, for instance, Mistral, InternLM~2, Llama~3, once fine-tuned on the train set of MMedBench, recorded average accuracy scores of 60.73, 58.59 and 62.79, respectively, surpassing all predecessors of comparable scale.
 Enhanced performance is also observed after additional auto-regressive training on our proprietary MMedC dataset.
-Specifically, both MMedLM and MMedLM~2, built on top of InternLM and InternLM~2 respectively, demonstrated significant improvements over their counterparts without training on MMedC, for example, 67.30~(MMedLM~2) vs.~58.59~(InternLM~2) under full fine-tuning evaluation.
-A similar story holds for the PEFT setting, \emph{i.e.}, later LLMs performs better and training on MMedC brings a significant gain.
-As a result, MMedLM 2 refers to the most competitive open-source model with a 7B parameter count in proximity to GPT-4's accuracy of 74.27.
+Specifically, our final model, MMed-Llama~3, demonstrated significant improvements over it's counterparts without further training on MMedC, for example, 67.75~(MMed-Llama~3) vs.~62.79~(Llama~3) under full fine-tuning evaluation.
+A similar observation also holds for the PEFT setting, \emph{i.e.}, later LLMs performs better and training on MMedC brings a significant gain.
+As a result, MMed-Llama~3 refers to the most competitive open-source model with 8B parameters in proximity to GPT-4's accuracy of 74.27.